qtc-de/beanshooter/README.md

 positional arguments:

-    load                 load a new MBean from the specified URL status               checks whether the MBean is registered info                 print detailed information about the MBean deploy               deploys the specified MBean on the JMX server undeploy             undeploys the specified MBEAN from the JMX server
+    load                 load a new MBean from the specified URL attr                 set or get MBean attributes
+    deploy               deploys the specified MBean on the JMX server info                 print server information about the MBean invoke               invoke the specified method on the MBean stats                print local information about the MBean status               checks whether the MBean is registered undeploy             undeploys the specified MBEAN from the JMX server

 named arguments: